-JUST about six years ago, patients who wanted to correct their eyesight with laser refractive treatment had only two procedures to choose from.
-The first generation laser treatment was Surface Ablation (or PRK, for photore-fractive keratectomy) and the second, Lasik, which stands for Laser-Assisted in-Situ Keratomileusis.
-Now, the latest laser refractive eye treatment, ReLEx-Smile (small incision lenticule extraction), is available in Singapore.
-It takes the best of the two procedures and is less invasive.
+JUST about 6 years ago, patients who wanted to correct their eyesight with laser refractive treatment had only 2 procedures to choose from.
+The 1st generation laser treatment was Surface Ablation (or PRK, for photorefractive keratectomy) and the second, LASIK, which stands for Laser-Assisted in-Situ Keratomileusis.
+Now, the 3rd generation, ReLEx® SMILE (SMall Incision Lenticule Extraction), is available in Singapore.
+It melds the qualities of both LASIK and PRK and is less invasive.

-First, a brief overview of the two earlier treatments: In PRK, where the surface of the cornea is scraped off so that the laser can be used to reshape the cornea, the problem is the downtime – almost a week – for the cornea to heal and the patient to return to normal daily activity.
+First, a brief overview of the 2 earlier treatments: During PRK, the surface of the cornea is scraped off so that the laser can be used to reshape the cornea.
+It takes longer, about a week, for the cornea to heal before patients can return to normal daily activities.

-In addition to this, Dr Chan also combines Smile with a Collagen Crosslinking treatment to further strengthen the cornea and reduce the risk of cornea ectasia.
-This is done by adding a few drops of a Vitamin B solution to the eye and shining ultraviolet light on the eye for one minute immediately after the Smile procedure.
-When Dr Chan started his practice, he decided to bring in the Smile procedure to Singapore because of its advantages over the first two generations of treatments.
-Atlas Eye is the first and only independently owned eye specialist medical practice in Singapore offering ReLEx-Smile.
-Dr Chan completed the first combined Smile-Collagen Cross linking treatment for a patient in Singapore last week.
-The cost for Smile is just under S$5,000 for both eyes while Lasik is about 5$4,000.
+In addition to this, ReLEx® SMILE can be combined with Collagen Cross Linking to further strengthen the cornea and reduce the risk of corneal ectasia.
+This is done by adding a few drops of a Vitamin B solution to the eye and shining ultraviolet light on the eye for 1 minute immediately after the SMILE procedure.
+The cost for SMILE is S$4,999 for both eyes while LASIK is about S$3,799.